korniko98/hog.net/README.md

 # hog.net
-A Harry Potter themed querying exercise based on Zim

-# Instructions

-Welcome to hog.net – the local network of Hogwarts School of Witchcraft and Wizardry.
-You have been tasked with answering the following research questions by querying the databases available on the local school network:
+Welcome to hog.net, a "Harry Potter" themed querying exercise based on [Zim](https://zim-wiki.org/), in which you explore the local network of Hogwarts School of Witchcraft and Wizardry.
+In this exercise, you are tasked with answering research questions by querying the databases available on the local school network:

 * books – soft copies of select books from the school library
 * comp – personal computers of hog.net users